rainleander/learn-temporal-python-SDK/README.md

-# WIP Learn Temporal PythonSDK
+# WIP Learn Temporal Python SDK
-Build a poker game that demonstrates the value of Temporal and helps me get to know the PythonSDK
+Build a poker game that demonstrates the value of Temporal and helps me get to know the Python SDK

 ![](https://github.com/rainleander/learn-temporal-pythonSDK/blob/main/Studio_Project.gif)